btholt/build-a-fullstack-nextjs-app-v4/lessons/05-object-storage/B-upload-images.md

 imageUrl: data.imageUrl ?? undefined,
 ```

 `??` is the nullish operation - if the first thing is falsey then it gives you the second thing.
-In thise case if imageUrl is undefined, then it returns undefined.
+In this case if imageUrl is undefined, then it returns undefined.
 We could leave out the `?? undefined` but I feel like this is more clear.

 In lib/data/articles